camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/10-migrate-from-activiti/20-adjust-package-names.html.md

   </div>
 </div>

-That's it - your application should run again.
+That's it - now your application should run again.